 3 What does participation in this research involve?

 If you agree to take part in this research project, you will be asked to sign this consent form before any study assessments are performed.
-Your study participation will last between 8-20 weeks (depending on when your Baseline visit occurs), which will include 4 visits to the study clinic.
+Your study participation will last between 8 weeks which will include 3 visits to the study clinic.

 You will be participating in a double-blind, randomised, controlled, cross-over research study.